Navy10021/KRLawGPT/README.md

 ## Generative Pre-trained Transformer for producing Korean Legal Text

+### Abstract :
+In this work, we introduce the development and application of a **Generative Pre-trained Transformer (GPT)** tailored for producing Korean legal text, named ***KRLawGPT***.
+As a neural network-based language model, ***KRLawGPT*** is designed to generate expressive and relevant Korean legal text through a decoder-only transformer.
+This model is pre-trained on a comprehensive Korean legal dataset, CKLC (Clean Korean Legal Corpus), and is equipped to handle both natural language generation and natural language processing tasks.
+The thesis also outlines the model's adaptability for training on user-specific text data, broadening its utility beyond the realm of legal texts.

 ### 1. Model Description

+## 1.1.
+Generative Pre-trained Transformer (GPT) for Legal Texts
- **Generative Pre-trained Transformer(GPT)** is a neural network-based language model trained on big data to produce human-like text.
-We have developed ***KRLawGPT*** specializes in legal texts.
-This language model uses a decoder-only transformer to generate expressive Korean legal text. ***KRLawGPT*** processes input text to perform both natural language generation and natural language processing to understand and generate legal text.
+ ***KRLawGPT*** is introduced as a language model specifically crafted for the generation of Korean legal text.
+Utilizing a decoder-only transformer, this model is trained on a large-scale legal dataset, CKLC, enabling it to generate human-like and sophisticated legal texts. ***KRLawGPT*** stands out for its capability to process input text, performing both natural language generation and processing tasks.

+## 1.2.
+Model Flexibility and Integration
-  Our model is built to be pre-trained with its own GPT model or to leverage tokenizers and parameters from other GPT-based PLMs (GPT-2/3, KoGPT, etc.).
+  The model is built with flexibility in mind, allowing users to either pre-train it with its own GPT model or leverage tokenizers and parameters from other GPT-based Pre-trained Language Models (PLMs) such as GPT-2/3 or KoGPT.
+Moreover, ***KRLawGPT*** supports training and optimization on user-provided text data, extending its functionality beyond the legal domain.
- ***KRLawGPT*** was pre-trained on a large-scale Korean legal dataset called CKLC(Clean Korean Legal Corpus).
-When given a small amount of prompt, it will generate large volumes of relevant and sophisticated judges-like Korean legal text.

- Moreover, the ***KRLawGPT python code*** we provided is designed not only for Korean legal texts, but also for users to train and optimize any of user own text data to generate related texts.

 ### 2. Model Usage

 #### STEP 1.
-Load Text data and Build vacab
+Loading Text Data and Building Vocabulary

-First step creates a split dataset (train.bin and val.bin) in that 'data' directory and builds a vocab.
-Then, it is ready to train KRLawGPT model.
+The initial step involves creating a split dataset (train.bin and val.bin) in the 'data' directory and building a vocabulary.
+Users can set options to utilize other GPT-based tokenizers for added versatility.
 ```python
 $ python model/vocab.py
 ```